TejaswiRokkam/Bengaluru-House-price-prediction/README.md

 The dataset used for this project includes historical house price data from Bengaluru.
 It contains various features such as location, size, number of bedrooms, bathrooms, and more.

 # Features
-Location: The area where the house is located.
+Location: The area where the house is located.<br>
-Size: The size of the house in square feet.
+Size: The size of the house in square feet.<br>
-Number of Bedrooms: Total number of bedrooms.
+Number of Bedrooms: Total number of bedrooms.<br>
-Number of Bathrooms: Total number of bathrooms.
+Number of Bathrooms: Total number of bathrooms.<br>
 Price: The price of the house (target variable).

 # Installation